-3. The Workers Party has accepted the leadership of the Comintern and sent fraternal delegates to the Fourth Congress of the Comintern [Nov.
+3. The Workers Party has accepted the leadership of the Comintern, and sent fraternal delegates to the 4th Congress of the Comintern [Nov.
 5-Dec.
 5, 1922].
-We greet with pleasure the fact that the Workers Party appears openly in its sympathy [with] the Comintern.
+We greet with pleasure the fact that the Workers Party openly expresses its sympathy with the Comintern.
 We know that the Workers Party cannot affiliate with the Comintern since it could not lead a legal existence any longer under the famous American "democracy."
-But we believe that the acceptance of the leadership of the Comintern stands in direct contradiction if a leading organ like the Workers Party continually attacks the section of the Comintern in America, the CP of A. We must attack the language that the organs of the Workers Party, the German Volkszeitung, and the Jewish Freiheit use against the Communists.
-It is not true that the American section of the Comintern is a band of conspirators; that it is composed of "caucus Communists."
+But we believe that the acceptance of the leadership of the Comintern is in direct contradiction if a leading organ like the Workers Party continually attacks the section of the Comintern in America, the CPA.
+We must attack the language that the organs of the Workers Party, the German Volkszeitung and the Jewish [Yiddish] Freiheit use against the Communists - that it is composed of "caucus communists."
 It is not true that the Communists of America are persecuted because, as these papers contend, they have an underground party.
-On the contrary, the truth is that the American section of the Comintern was force to become an underground party because the persecutions of the American government forced it to take that step.
-We believe that leading comrades of the Workers Party - Lore, Olgin, and Salutsky - have made mistakes in making use of the raids that the Department of Justice conducted on the Communists in Michigan, for an attack on the persecuted Communists.
+On the contrary, the truth is that the American section of the Comintern was forced to become an underground party because the persecutions of the American government forced it to take that step.
+We believe that leading comrades of the Workers Party - [Ludwig] Lore, [Moissaye] Olgin, [Jacob] Salutsky - have made mistakes in making use of the raids that the Dept. of Justice conducted on the Communists in Michigan, for an attack on the persecuted Communists.
 On the contrary, it was the duty of the leaders and organs of the Workers Party to defend the Communists.
 It was their duty not to treat the Michigan affair as a ridiculous affair, but as a most serious political matter.

-It was the duty of the Volkszeitung and Frei-heit not to make attacks on the "dark, underground, irresponsible, uncontrollable" Communists, but to carry on broad Communist propaganda in their defense.
+It was the duty of the Volkszeitung and Freiheit not to make attacks on the "dark, underground, irresponsible, uncontrollable" Communists, but to carry on broad communist propaganda in their defense.

 4. One of the principal reasons why the Workers Party has not become a real political party is that it is not yet a sufficiently centralized, homogeneous party.
-It cannot be centralized as long as it consists of loose Federations.
-The many nationalities make Federations imperative, but if the Party wishes to act as a party it is a fundamental problem for the party to bring the Federations closer to the Party and closer to one another.
+It cannot be centralized as long as it consists of loose federations.
+The many nationalities make federations imperative, but if the Party wishes to act as a party it is a fundamental problem for the party to bring the federations closer to the Party and closer to one another.

-The Party must make every endeavor to "Americanize" the Federations.
-The Federations must occupy themselves not so much with Germany, Russia, or Poland, etc., but with American politics and the American labor movement.
+The Party must make every endeavor to "Americanize" the federations.
+The federations must occupy themselves not so much with Germany, Russia, or Poland, etc., but with American politics and the American labor movement.

-The convention of the Workers Party must work out organizational measurers to bring about real centralization and unification of the Party.
+The convention of the Workers Party must work out organizational measures to bring about real centralization and unification of the Party.

 5. It is absolutely necessary for the Workers Party to possess a daily in English.
-The convention should appeal to the support not to the English sections, but to the Language Federations of the Party for the creation of the English daily.
-The foreign language press of the Workers Party is very defective.
+The convention should appeal to the support not of the English section alone, but of all language federations of the party for the creation of an English daily.
+The foreign-language press of the Workers Party is very defective.
 It is not political at all.
-It could appear just as easily in Germany, Poland, or Hungary, for it does not sufficiently reflect the political or social life of America.
+It could appear just as easily in Germany, Poland, or Hungary, for ti does not sufficiently reflect the political or social life of America.